chaoss/wg-dei/focus-areas/communication-inclusivity/README.md

 Captioning | Do we provide text captioning for spoken communication?
 Technical Jargon |   Are we attentive to project specific-language that may discourage new community members?

+Note: These metrics have not been developed yet.